Argentine tango: History of tango

 The origins of tango are unclear because little historical documentation from that era exists.
-However, in recent years, a few tango aficionados have undertaken a thorough research of that history and so it is less mysterious today than before.
+In recent years, a few tango aficionados have undertaken a thorough research of that history and so it is less mysterious today than before.
 It is generally thought that the dance developed in the late 19th century in working-class neighborhoods of Buenos Aires, Argentina and was practiced by Argentine dancers, musicians, and immigrant laborers.
+Like other Latin American countries, Argentine elites rejected a racial mixture with darker skin colored Argentines.
+Argentines repeated stereotypes that were common in Europe in the colonial era: non-caucasian people were forced into ghetto cohabitation.
+Tango was practiced in streets and patios, particularly dark street corners.
+Additionally, Afro-Argentines played important roles in evolution both musically and choreographically in the early stage of tango.
+The term "tango" was originated from Afro-Argentine dance forms, and black people are still connected to tango well into the 20th century.
+Tango developed with expression of political struggles by black community and was loved by many immigrants who lived in shanty town and wished to change their socio-economic situation.